Share

 Financial Stability

 Assessing your financial stability is crucial.
 Ask yourself if you have a steady income and a reliable budget plan.
-If your financial situation is shaky, borrowing from your 401k might not be the best move.
+If your financial situation is shaky, borrowing from your 401k might not be the best money move.
 You need to ensure that you can repay the loan without jeopardizing your day-to-day expenses.

 Retirement Goals